-AI improves creativity in stories, reduces diversity: study
+AI improves creativity in stories, reduces diversity: Study

-However, researchers also found that diversity in stories by writers using generative artificial intelligence's (GenAI) suffered, therefore increasing the risk of "collective novelty".
+However, researchers also found that diversity in stories by writers using generative artificial intelligence (GenAI) suffered, therefore increasing the risk of losing "collective novelty".

 GenAI can create content -- text, image, audio or video -- and is based on large language models, which are trained on massive amounts of text data and can, therefore, process, interpret and respond to requests in the natural language that humans use to communicate.